 You can try loosening the bolts you installed in the bolt hole behind the rotor, putting the car in neutral, and releasing the parking brake.
 You can then rotate the disc rotor about 45° before tightening the bolts again.

-Applying the force to a different part of the rotor might also be what’s needed to break it free.
+Applying the force to a different part of the rotor might also be necessary to break it free.
 You might need to rotate the rotor a few times to find out.

 Tip #2: Use Penetrative Lubricant

-Penetrative lubricant like PB Blaster or Liquid Wrench can be a major asset in your toolbox.
-By applying a generous amount on the wheel hub and the backside of the rotor, the lubricant can help dislodge any rust or corrosion.
+Penetrative lubricants like PB Blaster or Liquid Wrench can be a major asset in your toolbox.
+By applying a generous amount of Liquid Wrench on the wheel hub and the backside of the rotor, the lubricant can help dislodge any rust or corrosion.

 After giving the lubricant some time to take effect, you’ll probably need to hit the hat a few more times.